-There are several types of straps out there, some nylon, some leather, some braided, etc. Some connect to the bottom of the camera, like the C-Loop and the Black Rapid straps, some will connect to the eyelets.
-I’ll list what I use or what I think are nice and well made.
+There are several types of straps out there, some nylon, some leather, some braided, etc. Some connect to the bottom of the camera, like the C-Loop and the Black Rapid straps, and some will connect to the eyelets.
+I’ll list what I use or what I think is nice and well-made.

 Best Handmade Leather Straps

-Probably my favorite leather strap is either the LeicaTime Deluxe strap or the HardGraft ReProcess strap.
-But Tap & Dye do make a nice strap as well.
-(I just want you to know I get zero commission for linking to these leather straps.
-But HardGraft sometimes sends me stuff to review.)
+Probably my favorite leather strap is either the LuigisCases Deluxe strap or the HardGraft ReProcess strap.
+But Tap & Dye does make a nice strap as well.

-HardGraft Leather Straps – HardGraft.com I love their Re-Process strap that I think is now discontinued.
+HardGraft Leather Straps – HardGraft.com I love their Re-Process strap which I think is now discontinued.

-LeicaTime Deluxe Strap – LeicaTime.com (click Luigi’s straps on the left, then scroll down for a mile until you find some cool configurations.
+LuigiCases Deluxe Strap – LuigiCases (click Luigi’s straps on the left, then scroll down for a mile until you find some cool configurations.
 Buying from this website is a little bit like cracking the Mayan code, but it can be done)

 Tap&Dye – Tap&Dye (They have a lot of straps.
 I’ve only used their L E G A C Y leather camera fixed length neck/shoulder strap – Porter.)
 It’s really nice.